DavidNash2024/Win32xx/samples/ToolBarDemo/Readme.txt

 ToolBarDemo Example
 ===================
 This project demonstrates the how use several toolbars in a frame, and how to customize a ToolBar.
-A ToolBar is a window control which has one or more buttons.
+A ToolBar is a window control that has one or more buttons.
 Clicking these sends a command message to the parent window, much like selecting a menu item.